ui-schema/ui-schema/README.md

 ## Schema

-JSON-Schema included keywords are used to describe the data and create the UI based on the data-schema and special UI keywords.
-A data-schema with integrated ui-schema enforces the consistency of the UX across different apps and devices.
+JSON-Schema keywords are used to validate the data, the UI is created from the data-schema and special UI keywords.
+A data-schema with integrated ui-schema enforces the consistency of data and UI across different apps and devices.
+Schemas are speeding up development, especially for admin portals which work primary CRUD, API first projects which need a good way to validate data, anything which needs fast changes of forms or dynamically generated forms.

 *[Schema Documentation](https://ui-schema.bemit.codes/en/docs/schema)*